material-components/material-components-web/packages/mdc-ripple/README.md

 ## Tips/Tricks

-### Integrating ripples into MDC-Web components
+### Using a sentinel element for a ripple

 Usually, you'll want to leverage `::before` and `::after` pseudo-elements when integrating the ripple into MDC-Web components.
-Furthermore, when defining your component, you can instantiate the ripple foundation at the top level, and share logic between those adapters.

-### Using a sentinel element for a ripple

 If you find you can't use pseudo-elements to style the ripple, another strategy could be to use a sentinel element that goes inside your element and covers its surface.
 Doing this should get you the same effect.

 ```html
 <div class="my-component">